zomux/multiagents-web/docs/workshop.md

 ---

 :::info
-(11/24) Due to multiple requests, we decided to extend the submission deadline by 3 days to November 27th (AOE).
-The date for notification of acceptance is also adjusted accordingly.
+(12/1) To reviewers: Review deadline is Dec 13th.
+Please let us know if you cannot submit your review by then.
 :::

 :::info
+- (11/30) We have assigned reviewers for the submitted papers.
+Reviewers will be notified via email, review deadline is Dec 13th.
+- (11/24) Due to multiple requests, we decided to extend the submission deadline by 3 days to November 27th (AOE).
+The date for notification of acceptance is also adjusted accordingly.
 - (11/22) Please contact pc@multiagents.org if you have any question on submission.
 - (11/20) We updated invited speakers for the workshop and added notes for submission.
 - (11/13) We updated invited speakers for the workshop.